How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Mold and Mildew Removal

-If you find mold (those black/green spots), don't panic.
+If you find mold (those black or green spots), don't panic.
 Here's what works:

 - Mix equal parts water and white vinegar